mattblovell/kodi_panel/README.rst

 T_IRQ, the touch interrupt, was working!
 It was not necessary to send any command to the controller or even connect T_CLK.
-The T_IRQ signal is by default pulled up to Vcc by an internal resistor and gets pulled down to ground when the screen it pressed.
+The T_IRQ signal is by default pulled up to Vcc by an internal resistor and gets pulled down to ground when the screen is pressed (as verified with a simple multimeter).

 This was all I needed to give it a try!